Community Rules & Etiquette and Privacy Guidelines

 Messages should not be posted if they encourage or facilitate members to arrive at any agreement that either expressly or impliedly leads to price fixing, a boycott of another's business, or other conduct intended to illegally restrict free trade.
 Messages that encourage or facilitate an agreement about the following subjects are inappropriate: prices, discounts, or terms or conditions of sale; salaries; profits, profit margins, or cost data; market shares, sales territories, or markets; allocation of customers or territories; or selection, rejection, or termination of customers or suppliers.

-ASPR does not actively monitor the site for inappropriate postings and does not on its own undertake editorial control of postings.
-However, in the event that any inappropriate posting is brought to the attention of ASPR we will take all appropriate action.
+AAPPR does not actively monitor the site for inappropriate postings and does not on its own undertake editorial control of postings.
+However, in the event that any inappropriate posting is brought to the attention of AAPPR we will take all appropriate action.

 The Association for Advancing Physician and Provider Recruitment reserves the right to terminate access to any user who does not abide by these guidelines.